DCS 2350/CSCI 2350:

 • 15% Points: Final paper

-• 45% Points: Summative Assessment: Problem solving and programming assignments
+• 40% Points: Summative Assessment (SA): Problem solving and programming assignments

-• 25% Points: Formative assessment and class participation: This includes formative assignments, attendance, and active class participation.
-Taking handwritten class notes is highly recommended for its many benefits.
-Students will report the status of their note taking.
+• 5% points for good citizenship: Attendance, adherence to the screen policy, and active participation in class, including note taking.
+Taking handwritten notes is highly recommended for its many benefits.
+Students will be asked to report the status of their note taking.

 • Points to letter grade conversion: 94% A, 90% A-, 85% B+, 80% B, 75% B-, 70% C+, 65% C, 60% C-, 55% D, below 55% F